 Use the site's product image comparison tool to visually compare the Sony FE 70-200mm F2.8 GM OSS II Lens to other lenses.

 All 70-200 f/2.8 optically stabilized lenses must have 77mm filter threads.
 While I doubt that rule is written anywhere, aside from the Sigma Sports model, the current and predecessor 70-200mm f/2.8 lens models follow it.
-While 77mm is a relatively large filter size, and filters increase in cost with size, 77mm filters are very common, making them readily available and easily shared.
+While 77mm is a relatively large filter size, and filters increase in cost with size, 77mm filters are common, making them readily available and easily shared.

 Also common with all current 70-200mm f/2.8 lenses is a tripod ring included in the box.
 A lens with this size and weight is too heavy to hang from a camera-mounted tripod, where it causes significant sag upon tripod head tightening and makes tipping the tripod over a strong potential.
-The tripod ring makes using a large tripod-mounted lens very easy, and vertical orientation is easier to achieve than with any camera-mounted setup.
+The tripod ring makes using a large tripod-mounted lens easy, and vertical orientation is easier to achieve than with any camera-mounted setup.

-This tripod ring is very nicely integrated into the lens barrel design.
+This tripod ring is nicely integrated into the lens barrel design.
 Remarkable is how smooth this ring rotates, up until nearly tightened.
 There are no click stops, but black dots engraved in the metal ring facilitate easy 90° orientation.

 While the tripod ring is not removable, the foot itself is.
 A large thumbscrew unlocks the foot, allowing it to be removed with the press of a safety release button.
 When everything is locked tight, this foot is quite solid.
 Still, consider a replacement foot to gain standard quick-release compatibility.